microsoft/IIoT/2/AzureIoTPCS.md

          <img src="/images/IoTHubKeys2.jpg" />
       </p>

+## Create consumer groups.
+These will be used later in this lab.
+1. Under "Messaging", select "Endpoints"
+1. Click on "Events"
+1. In the blade on the right, add the following consumer groups
+  1. "deviceexplorer"
+  1. "asa"

 ## Create Your Device in the Remote Monitoring Pre-configured Solution
 1. Go back to the Azure IoT Suite microsite tab.
 Your pre-configured solution should be provisioned now.
 Click the "Launch" button on the newly provisioned remote monitoring solution.
 This will open up a new browser tab to your remote monitoring solution dashboard.
       <p align="center">